Mexico & Guatemala Explorer

 Meals included: 2 breakfasts

-- It is a very popular stop for travellers because of its historical relics, as well as the pleasant ambience and vibrancy of the local people.
+- It is a very popular stop for travellers because of its historical relics, as well as the pleasant ambiance and vibrancy of the local people.
 There are a number of interesting markets, restaurants and cafes; be sure to try the famous Guatemalan coffee!
 It is also a place renowned for its many Spanish language schools.
 There is no shortage of things to do and places to discover during your time here.

 - You will visit a women's cooperative while you are in town.
-Founded in 1992, the coopoerative is an independent, grassroots organisation designed to assist community development, health, education, clean water and income generation.
+Founded in 1992, the cooperative is an independent, grassroots organisation designed to assist community development, health, education, clean water and income generation.
 Skills like cooking, weaving and textiles are employed by the women here to demonstrate traditional crafts.

 - Your trip will come to an end on Day 9 after breakfast.